What’s in a number? Understand the importance of your credit score – starting with how to find it.

 - Payment history – 35%.
 Your payment history refers to whether you made payments on your credit account on time or whether you have any defaults, liens, lawsuits or bankruptcies listed on your records.
 If you do make a payment late, how much it affects your score will depend on how late the payment is, how much is owed, how recently it occurred and how many late payments you’ve made.

 - Credit utilization – 30%.
 This is the total amount of your credit card balances divided by your total credit card limits.
-It makes up 30% of your FICO score, and 30% is also the credit card utilization percentage you should be aiming for.
+It makes up 30% of your FICO score, and 30% is the credit card utilization percentage you should aim for.

-- Credit history – 15%.
+- Length of credit history – 15%.
 How long is your credit history?
 When did you first apply for a credit card or loan?
 The further back your history goes the better off you may be.
 If you have a short history, or no history at all, you may find it just as hard as someone with bad credit to be approved for a loan.

 - Type of credit in use – 10%.
 The type of credit accounts you have also have an affect on your FICO score.
 Whether or not your credit accounts are open won’t matter because the fact you held them will still potentially affect your score.